Why should I file a complaint?

 How and where can I file a complaint?

-Who you complaint to will depend on your issue and type of loan, federal or private.
+Who you complain to will depend on your issue and type of loan, federal or private.
 Below is some guidance.
 With the exception of the U.S. Department of Education, these complaint mechanisms apply to both federal and private student loans.

 - Your student loan servicer.
 Even if the problem is with your student loan servicer, you should start by filing a complaint with them.
 You should be able to file a complaint by phone, in writing, and often online.